ankaAR/bestiario5e/_creatures/orc-nurtured-one-of-yurtrus.md

 ***Aggressive.*** As a bonus action, the orc can move up to its speed toward a hostile creature that it can see.

 ***Corrupted Carrier.*** When the orc is reduced to 0 hit points, it explodes, and any creature within 10 feet of it must make a DC 13 Constitution saving throw.
-On a failed save, the creature takes 14 (4d6) poison damage and becomes poisoned.
-On a success, the creature takes half as much damage and isn't poisoned.
-A creature poisoned by this effect can repeat the save at the end of each of its turn, ending the effect on itself on a success.
-While poisoned by this effect, a creature can't regain hit points.
+On a failed save, the creature takes 14 (4d6) poison damage and becomes envenenado.
+On a success, the creature takes half as much damage and isn't envenenado.
+A creature envenenado by this effect can repeat the save at the end of each of its turn, ending the effect on itself on a success.
+While envenenado by this effect, a creature can't regain hit points.

 ***Nurtured One of Yurtrus.*** The orc has advantage on saving throws against poison and disease.